kubernetes-sigs/krew/README.md

 ### Verifying installation

 Run `kubectl plugin list` command to see installed plugins.
 This command should show `kubectl-krew` in the results.
 You can now use `kubectl krew` command.

+### Upgrading krew

+Since krew itself is installed as a "kubectl plugin" managed by krew, it can be upgraded by running the `krew upgrade` command.

 ### Documentation